PhaedrusTheGreek/nagioscheckbeat/README.md

 ## Compatibility

+- For Elasticsearch 1.x compatibility, see the 0.5.x branch.
-NagiosCheckBeat 0.6.0 is meant to be compatible with Elasticsaerch 2.x and higher.
-For Elasticsearch 1.x compatibility, see the 0.5.x branch.
+- NagiosCheckBeat 0.6.0 is meant to be compatible with Elasticsaerch 2.x through 5.x.
+- NagiosCheckbeat 6.2.2 is meant to be compatible with Elastic Stack 6.x

 ## Download & Install